-^{} When you run the batch console (bconsole) from a command file that is not launched by the service, you need to specify a password using the -P option.
+^{} When you run the batch console (bconsole) from a command file that is not launched by the service, specify a password using the P option.
 Since the password is not encoded, some sites may find this objectionable.

-In order to solve this problem we implemented the -T option, which requires that the userid being used be registered as the trusted user.
+In order to solve this problem it is recommended to use the -T option, which requires that the userid being used is registered as the trusted user.
 The batch console will then read the Windows Registry and determine if the userid is registered as the trusted user (there can only be one in the current implementation).
-To facilitate the registration process, the program setbcuserid.exe was implemented.
+To facilitate the registration process, the program setbcuserid.exe is implemented.
 This program registers the userid you enter as the login userid.
 You must be an administrator to run this program and the userid you specify must be a valid Windows user.

-14. Glossary of Terms
+13. Glossary of Terms